 • 1 tbsp peanut butter

 • 1 tsp vanilla extract

 1. Preheat the oven to 175°C and line the baking tray with baking paper.
 This way the brownie cookies will not stick and can easily be lifted out of the baking pan.

 3. Crush the bananas with a fork or immersion blender in a mixing bowl.

-4. Melt the butter and add it together with the grated apple, peanut butter, vanilla extract, cinnamon and salt to the mashed banana.
+4. Melt the butter and add it together with the grated apple, peanut butter, vanilla extract, cinnamon, and salt to the mashed banana.
 Mix until combined.

-5. Add the oatmeal, flour, cacao powder and baking soda above the bowl and mix into a smooth batter.
+5. Add the oatmeal, flour, cacao powder, and baking soda above the bowl and mix into a smooth batter.

 7. Bake the apple, banana, brownie cookies for 15 to 20 minutes.
 Be aware that the cookies will not become crispy but just set on the outside and nice and cakey on the inside.

 Are there any surprising ingredients or recipes you discovered?
 Let me know in the comments below.
-I am very exited to experiment with new flavors.
+I am very excited to experiment with new flavors.
 Please do share your photo’s @talesofpastry or #talesofpastry if you tried this recipe.
 I would love to see your creations